-We believe our brands are well positioned for the future of media.
+We believe our companies are well positioned for the future of media.
 We have the flexibility to deliver our content across channels to meet our fans where they are consuming media.
 Our multichannel distribution model enables TKO to capitalize on increased competition for premium live sports rights and sports entertainment programming across digital and linear services.
-We believe that increasing consumer demand for sporting and live entertainment events, the expansion of our fan base and the value of live event premium rights will provide opportunities for future media rights renewals.
-We license our media rights under long term contracts to leading distributors globally.
-The contractual, recurring nature of our revenue base provides our business with good visibility into revenue growth, which supports further investment in our products and adjacent content reinforcing the value of our brands to our fans and partners.
+We license our media rights under long-term contracts to leading distributors globally.
+The contractual, recurring nature of our revenue base provides our business with good visibility into revenue growth, which supports further investment in our products and adjacent content reinforcing the value of our properties to our fans and partners.